swseverance/core/tutorials/guides/02_react/react.md

 };
 ```

-Import the callback in the `Clients` component and pass it to the `useGlue()` hook to define a handler function for the `onClick` property of each clients table row:
+Import the callback in the `<Clients />` component and pass it to the `useGlue()` hook to define a handler function for the `onClick` property of each clients table row:

 ```javascript
 import { setClientPortfolioInterop } from "./glue";